francxx96/declare4py/README.md

 - Pm4Py==2.2.21;
 - Pandas==1.3.4;

+## Installation
+Once the requirements are satisfied, Declare4Py can be easily installed by following these steps:
+1. download the repository;
+2. enter into the `dist` folder;
+3. run `pip install declare4py-1.0.0.tar.gz`.

 ## Tutorials
 The `tutorials/` folder contains a walk-through of Declare4Py.
 In order, the tutorials cover the following topics: